The video of the CMFX group posted on the APS TV Youtube channel featured at the 2024 APS March meeting.

 Students from UMBC, affiliated with the CMFX project (but hired through separate projects at UMBC)

-Ethan Powers (Graduate Student: Bitter electromagnet development, dusty plasmas, centrifugal plasmas for materials testing)
+Ethan Bowers (Graduate Student: Bitter electromagnet development, dusty plasmas, centrifugal plasmas for materials testing)

 Natalija Marin (Graduate Student: Fusion propulsion nozzle development, helicity space magnetic compressor, plasma diagnostics)